 In certain situations, it may be necessary to commence “best practice” procedures such as a formal capability, disciplinary or redundancy process before a COT3 offer is made.
 This ensures that the matter can be resolved, with minimal financial risk and ensures that if negotiations break down, you have an alternative process in place to complete a fair dismissal.

-We offer comprehensive advice service to ensure your business is protected.
+We offer comprehensive advisory services to ensure your business is protected.
 In the first instance, we will thoroughly explore the background issues.
 We will work with you to ensure there is no unintentional discrimination in any aspect of your process.
 We also review any outstanding contractual, redundancy, disciplinary, capability and grievance matters before advising on a suitable settlement sum.

-Where possible we will offer you a fixed price for a tailor-made Agreement advice package which will include drafting the COT3 and also negotiations with the employee’s legal representative.
+Where possible, we will offer you a fixed price for a tailor-made Agreement advice package which will include drafting the COT3 and also negotiations with your employee’s legal representative.

 We also offer a multiple redundancy Settlement Agreement sign-off service for employers and trade unions.
 The service offers a professional and efficient way to sign off multiple Settlement Agreements.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023